Pulsar PG7750BCO - 6250/7750W Dual Fuel Generator With Electric Start

 Features

-As for its security measures, the device features an overload protection (circuit breaker) and an automatic low oil shut-off, letting you use it with a peace of mind.
+Security-wise, this product benefits from an overload protection (circuit breaker) and an automatic low oil shut-off, which gives you a complete peace of mind when using it.

 The unit also benefits from Pulsar's CO Sentry carbon monoxide detection.
 The sensor monitors for the accumulation of poisonous carbon monoxide gas around the generator, and shuts down the engine is increasing levels of CO gas are detected.